 Blog x Website: Differences

-As you can see, a blog can be a website, a dynamic one, since you can add content directly without re-editing the homepage every time.
-You just write the post, publish it, and you are done.
+As you can see, a blog can be a dynamic website since you can add content directly without re-editing the homepage every time.
+You write the post, publish it, and you are done.

-However, the website shouldn’t necessarily be a blog.
-So we can say “All blogs are websites, but not all websites are blogs”.
-I am sure you’ve come across a lot of company pages that are static and showing what the company does, and that is it.
-Or you may have seen websites that are like resumes for its owners.
-A website could contain a blog with many static pages.
-A blog also could contain a bunch of static pages like our about page.
+However, the website is not necessarily a blog.
+So we can say: “All blogs are websites, but not all websites are blogs.”
+I’m sure you’ve encountered many static company pages that show what the company does and nothing more.
+Or you might have seen some websites that look like their owner’s bio.
+A website may contain a blog with many static pages.
+Blogs can also contain static pages, such as our About page.

 Which One Is Better For You?

-Choosing between a blog or a website depends on your needs.
-If you are a company that just wants to create a website to showcase what you are doing and don’t mind the hassle of creating new pages, contents, and so on, then all you need is just a website.
+Choosing a blog or a website depends on your needs.
+So, if you are a business that wants to create a website to showcase your work and don’t mind the hassle of creating new pages, etc., then you need a website.

-You create it once, update it every now and then, and leave it.
-This could also be great for people who are using the domain name just to showcase their resume and don’t want to create new posts.
-But if you want to post new content regularly to share new information (for example, updates in the company), then you will need a blog.
+You create it once, update it from to time, and then forget about it.
+This may also benefit people who use the domain name to showcase their resume and want to avoid creating new posts.
+However, you need a blog if you want to publish new content regularly to share new information (such as company updates).

-Platforms like WordPress enable you to create static pages on your site when you need it.
-You can also create new static pages with a complete redesign and add it to your host.
-You could also simply host your blog on a subdomain (like blog.website.com) and leave the main domain for all that you need, so you don’t mess things together.
+Platforms like WordPress allow you to create static pages on your website if necessary.
+You can also create new static pages and add them to your hosting with a complete redesign.
+You can also host your blog on a subdomain (e.g., blog.website.com) and keep the main domain for everything you need so you can get everything right.

 The options are limitless.
-You just need to decide whether you want to have a blog on your site or not.
-If you won’t need to update the site with new posts regularly, then simply don’t create a blog.
-If you will need it for any reason, add it to your website.
-It is that simple.
-Now the important question now is…
+It helps to decide whether you want a blog on your site.
+Don’t create a blog if you don’t need to update your site regularly with new posts.
+Therefore, if you need it for any reason, add it to your website; it is that simple.
+Now the critical question is…

-I understand it as you read in this post, you begin to think you should be either very technical and have a lot of knowledge about coding, or that you should pay an arm and a leg to get your site up and running.
+If you are reading this article, you should either be very technical and have a ton of knowledge about programming, or you should spend a lot of money to get your website up and running.
 This is far from the truth.
-We are in an era where things are getting easier and easier.
-Blogging has been around for more than 20 years now.
-Creating a blog is easier than ever.
+We live in an age where things are getting simpler.
+The blog has been around for over 20 years.
+Starting a blog is easier than ever.

-Going with free options isn’t always the best option. if you are just new to this online thing and want to dip your toes to get an understanding of the game, then go with any of the above sites.
+Going with free options is only sometimes the best option.
+If you are new to this online thing and want to dip your toes to understand the game, go with any of the above sites.

-But if you are creating a blog for a company or you are serious about blogging and want to build a brand and earn revenue from it, then you really need to have more control over your website.
-Which these platforms don’t offer.
-So you can design your site with more flexibility.
-If you’ve read my story, you may aware that how I got out from different platforms for TOS issues several times.
-This is why I always recommend the self-hosted platform.
+However, if you are starting a blog for a business or are serious about blogging and want to build your brand and generate revenue from it, you will need more control over your website, which these platforms don’t offer.
+This allows you to make your website more flexible.
+Also, if you’ve read my story, you probably know how I quit multiple platforms due to TOS issues.
+This is why I always recommend self-hosted platforms.

-The best platform that I use and that in use by most of the popular bloggers is WordPress.Org.
-Don’t mistake it with the free WordPress.com service.
-But to install WordPress, you need a host/server to add your site on and then point the domain name to that site.
-There are many sites to pick from.
+The best platform I have used is WordPress.Org, and most famous bloggers have used it, too.
+Don’t confuse this with the free WordPress.com service.
+However, to install WordPress, you need a host/server to add your site and point your domain name to it.
+There are many websites to choose from.